skypjack/entt/docs/entity.md

 `EnTT` partially solves the problem with a few limitations:

 * Creating entities and components is allowed during iterations.
-* Deleting an entity or removing its components is allowed during iterations if it's the one currently returned by the view.
-For all the other entities, destroying them or removing their components isn't allowed and it can result in undefined behavior.
+* Deleting the current entity or removing its components is allowed during iterations.
+For all the other entities, destroying them or removing their components isn't allowed and can result in undefined behavior.

-Iterators are invalidated and the behavior is undefined if an entity is modified or destroyed and it's not the one currently returned by the view nor a newly created one.<br/>
+Iterators are invalidated and the behavior is undefined if an entity is modified or destroyed and it's not the one currently returned by the iterator nor a newly created one.<br/>
 To work around it, possible approaches are: